tmiklas/tbeam-helium-mapper/README.md

 ## TTGO T-Beam Tracker for the Helium LoRaWAN Network and Mapper integrations.
 by [Max-Plastix](https://github.com/Max-Plastix/tbeam-helium-mapper/)

 This build is a modification of work by many experts, with input from the [Helium Discord](https://discord.gg/helium) `#mappers` community.
-Thanks to @Kicko and @tmiklas especially, along with the work done on similar builds for the Heltec CubeCell mappers.
+Thanks to @Kicko, Fizzy, and @tmiklas especially, along with the work done on similar builds for the Heltec CubeCell mappers.

-The goal of this version is to have a TTGO T-Beam that's ideally suited to vehicle mapping and tracking, taking cues from the USB Power source and position movement for activity level.
-It's intended to be highly active while the vehicle is in motion.
-If you want to conserve DC or power, tune the default configuration to send less frequently.
+The goal of this version is to have a TTGO T-Beam that's ideally suited to vehicle mapping and tracking, taking cues from the USB Power source and movement for activity level.
+The Mapper is intended to be highly active while the vehicle is in motion, and quieter when the vehicle is stationary.
+If you want to conserve Data Credits or power, tune the default configuration to send packets less frequently.

 ### Mandatory Configuration
 Before Buliding and Uploading, you will probably want to inspect or change some items in these three files: